 θ Apodis is a variable giant star in the constellation of Apus.

 θ Apodis visual magnitude is 5.5.
-Because of its reltive faintness, θ Apodis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, θ Apodis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.